orgMINT/MINT/README.md

 NOTE:
 <CHAR> is an uppercase letter immediately following operation which is the name of the definition
-<NUM> is the namespace number.
-There are currently 5 namespaces numbered 0 - 4

 ### <a name='loops-and-conditional-execution'></a>Loops and conditional execution